St. Louis: 20th century

 Between 1900 and 1929, St. Louis, had about 220 automakers, close to 10 percent of all American carmakers, about half of which built cars exclusively in St. Louis.
 Notable names include Dorris, Gardner and Moon.

 In the first part of the century, St. Louis had some of the worst air pollution in the United States.
 In April 1940, the city banned the use of soft coal mined in nearby states.
 The city hired inspectors to ensure that only anthracite was burned.
 By 1946, the city had reduced air pollution by about 75%.

 De jure educational segregation continued into the 1950s, and de facto segregation continued into the 1970s, leading to a court challenge and interdistrict desegregation agreement.
 Students have been bused mostly from the city to county school districts to have opportunities for integrated classes, although the city has created magnet schools to attract students.

 St. Louis, like many Midwestern cities, expanded in the early 20th century due to industrialization, which provided jobs to new generations of immigrants and migrants from the South.
 It reached its peak population of 856,796 at the 1950 census.
 Suburbanization from the 1950s through the 1990s dramatically reduced the city's population, as did restructuring of industry and loss of jobs.
 The effects of suburbanization were exacerbated by the small geographical size of St. Louis due to its earlier decision to become an independent city, and it lost much of its tax base.
 During the 19th and 20th century, most major cities aggressively annexed surrounding areas as residential development occurred away from the central city; however, St. Louis was unable to do so.

 Several urban renewal projects were built in the 1950s, as the city worked to replace old and substandard housing.
 Some of these were poorly designed and resulted in problems.
 One prominent example, Pruitt–Igoe, became a symbol of failure in public housing, and was torn down less than two decades after it was built.
+The degradation and razing of Mill Creek Valley in this time was featured as an example of disenfranchisement in the 2024 Reparations Commission Report.